Bylaws to Charter

 Judicial Procedures/Procedural Overview/Courtesy, Nonharassment, and Relevance

-The Judicial Charter, Section III.I.9, provides the following:
+The Judicial Charter, Section III.I.9 [Conduct Charter, Secs.
+IV.B.2 and IV.C.6], provides the following:

-- Presentation of evidence and testimony, as well as, questioning of the responding student and of witnesses at Judicial Panel hearings shall be conducted in a manner that is courteous to all participants, that is devoid of intimidation and harassment, and that limits discussion to information relevant to the facts and issues of the case.
+- Presentation of evidence and testimony, as well as, questioning of the responding student and of witnesses at Judicial Panel [Conduct Panel] hearings shall be conducted in a manner that is courteous to all participants, that is devoid of intimidation and harassment, and that limits discussion to information relevant to the facts and issues of the case.

 The Board has adopted a bylaw to facilitate enforcement of this provision: